AnubhavShivhare2003/Git-hub-work/Unit-2/Notes/01Understanding commits and commit messages.md

 ---

-*This guide is part of the CodingGita- helping developers understand Git fundamentals through real-world examples.*
+*This guide is part of the CodingGita Hostel Project - helping developers understand Git fundamentals through real-world examples.*